Quirktree/info314-website/docs/resources/iptables.md

 Be careful, however, that you don't lock yourself out by a bad combination of rules and policies.
 For example, setting `-P INPUT DROP` and `-P OUTPUT DROP` will block all inbound and outbound traffic to your Pi unless you previously added rules to explicitly allow SSH or other tools that are needed for management purposes.
 Even when you correctly add these rules, it's relatively easy to lock yourself out of a device by flushing your current ruleset --  deleting the rules from all chains while leaving your policies intact.

 ### Final NAT Template
 The following template draws together all of the components we have discussed so far to define a basic NAT configuration for a Linux router.
 The syntax for this template differs somewhat from the commands we explored above.
-Rather than invoking each rule or policy through the `iptables` command, this template would be applied via `iptables-restore` or `iptables-apply`.
+Rather than invoking each rule or policy in this file through the `iptables` command, this template would be applied via `iptables-restore` or `iptables-apply`.

+To prepare to use this template, save a copy of this template to the home directory (file name does not matter) of your Linux router.
+Pay close attention to the comments within the file, since they explain some of the differences in syntax.

 ```
 # Fill in the parameters in <> in order to complete the ruleset